 Early on the day of Maundy the honest citizens of the ward of Bishopsgate stopped what they were doing and watched as 500 grim faced soldiers marched warily into London.
 The Tenebrae had begun the day before and Holy Week was at its height, this was a time of spiritual observance across the land.
 The solemn Maundy service had ended and the alters had been stripped down and covered over with twigs and branches.

 The soldiers quietly intruding at this revered moment were Flemings, wearing the band of the house of York around their bodies.
 Foreign soldiers entering a city was never a calming sight, and it was probably made worse by the type of soldiers they were.
-Their skin was oily with a sooty film of powder smoke that made them instantly recognisable as a new and ugly type of soldier.
-Men that fought with godless black powder and leaf balls.
+Their skin was oily with a sooty film of powder that made them instantly recognisable as a new and ugly type of soldier.
+Men that fought with the satanic concoction of “saltpetre and other substances” and lead balls.
 These specialists spread out along the narrow streets, securing choke points and generally keeping the route to Westminster free.
 Behind them rode a magnificent body of Household Knights and men at arms, visors up and watchful, plate armour shining in the sun.
 All seemed peaceful but no one was taking any chances, for up until less than an hour before, London had been enemy territory, .

 Edward of York was next to pass under the portcullis and enter his Capitol.
-Behind him flew his standards, and those his brothers, the Dukes Clarence and Gloucester, the embroidered murray and blue catching the light as they passed out of the shade of the gatehouse, hooves echoing on the cobbled street, and back into the daylight.
-Perhaps some scaffolding was in place as the King rode underneath, the building was kept in repair by Hanse Merchants, who held warrants to ensure its upkeep, and that year it was recorded as having extensive work done on it.
+Behind him flew his standards, and those his brothers, the Dukes, Clarence and Gloucester, the embroidered murray and blue catching the light as they passed out of the shade of the gatehouse, hooves echoing on the cobbled street.
+Perhaps some scaffolding was in place as the King rode underneath, and workers high above rested to watch the procession below them, the building was kept in repair by Hanse Merchants, who held warrants to ensure its upkeep, and that year it was recorded as having extensive work done on it.
 Edward had been gone for just under a year.

-Edward had gathered a fleet at Flushing in February, going aboard his flagship Antony on the 2nd of March and set sail nine days later.
+Edward had gathered a fleet at Flushing that February, going aboard his flagship Antony on the 2nd of March and he set sail nine days later.
 Lord Hastings, Earl Rivers and his brother the Duke of Gloucester were at his back with 1,000 men, half of which were yon Flemings, who sailed upon his own ship.
-They arrived off Cromer in Norfolk on the 12th of March but deeming the country hostile, Edward sailed on to come ashore on a wild and blustery day at Ravenspur in the mouth of the Humber on the 14th, the bad weather had scattered the fleet, Rivers ended up landing at Powle 14 miles away.
-He collected his army and marched on York, spreading word that he only wanted his Dukedom back.
-There was no opposition as the Earl of Northumberland, though uncommitted, kept Warwick’s brother Montagu in check.
+They arrived off Cromer in Norfolk on the 12th of March but deeming the country hostile, Edward sailed on to come ashore on a wild and blustery day at Ravenspur in the mouth of the Humber on the 14th, the bad weather had scattered the fleet, Lord Rivers ended up landing at Powle 14 miles away.
+Once Edward collected his army he marched on York, spreading word that he only wanted his Dukedom back.
+There was no opposition as the Earl of Northumberland, though uncommitted, nevertheless kept Warwick’s brother Montagu in check.
 He arrived at York on the 18th and then left for Nottingham two days later, his numbers swelling with new recruits, by the 29th Edward’s army numbered over 4,600 men and he had faced down and beaten off the joint forces of Exeter, Oxford and Beaumont and bottled Warwick up in Coventry.
 On the 3rd of April Edward’s brother the Duke of Clarence arrived from Burford.
-The three brothers met on the Banbury road a meeting all the warmer for the reinforcements Clarence had brought, however numbers did not reduce Coventry and unable to make a siege Edward withdrew and turned south for London on the 5th.
+The three brothers met on the Banbury road, a meeting all the warmer for the reinforcements Clarence had brought and demonstrating that Clarence had come back into the fold, however numbers did not reduce Coventry, and unable to make a siege Edward withdrew and turned south for London on the 5th.

 As he advanced Warwick united with his allies and followed in the Yorkist’s tracks, hoping that the Duke of Somerset in London would be able to use Henry VI to rally the city and close the gates on Edward, trapping him between them.
-Now Edward faced the crisis point of the campaign, utter destruction could await him at London, those tense days of marching came to an end on the 10th.
+Now Edward faced the crisis point of the campaign, utter destruction could await him at London, those tense days of marching came to an end on 10 April.
 Edward’s army halted before the city walls half expecting to see the gates slam shut, but they didn’t, the next day he entered the city.
 Henry had failed pathetically to garner support and the Tower had been seized by Yorkist supporters.
-Somerset left a matter of hours before Edward’s gunners secured the Bishopsgate, as the Yorkists entered London the Lancastrians were evacuating it.
+Somerset left a matter of hours before Edward’s gunners secured the Bishopsgate.
+The Yorkists entered London as the Lancastrians evacuated it.

 2nd Day, Good Friday 12th April 1471.

-Iron tools and nails were disdained today remembering the utensils used to secure Jesus to the cross, nor was Eucharist to be administered, and in parish churches across London people went creeping to the cross and listened to gospel of John.
+Iron tools and nails were disdained today, remembering the implements used to secure Jesus to the cross, nor was Eucharist to be administered, and in parish churches across London people went creeping to the cross and listened to gospel of John.
 The sun filtering through the stained glass gave the majority of the light, as all but one candle was snuffed out.
-The curling wisps of tallow and beeswax scented smoke reaching into the cavernous space above, while the shadows lengthened across the nave and the priest intoned in resonant Latin in the darkness.
+Wisps of tallow and beeswax scented smoke curled up into the cavernous space above, while the shadows lengthened across the nave and the priest intoned resonant Latin in the darkness.

 Out in the secular realm a new flock of recruits had arrived to join Edward, bringing a touch of unsettling profanity to the celebration of Holy Week.
 There was no hiding the armed men in the streets and at the gates, nor the bustling in the armouries that were equipping them, the message of peace and love was the farthest thing from Edward’s mind.
 The King had learned that Warwick was at St Albans with his army and probably guessed that he was on his way to London.